Our spending plans

 -103,830

-• maintenance and improvement of schools building and equipment, £12 million
+• maintenance and improvement of schools building and equipment £12 million

-• coastal defences, £42 million
+• coastal defences £40 million

-• highways and transport infrastructure, £29 million
+• highways and transport infrastructure £51 million

-Further details can be found in the budget setting report taken to February 2024 full council for approval.
+Further details can be found in the budget setting report taken to February 2025 full council for approval.

-The council's treasury management strategy is taken to Audit and Governance Committee for approval.
-The Isle of Wight Council defines its treasury management activities as “the management of the organisation’s investments and cash flows, its banking, money market and capital market transactions, the effective control of the risks associated with those activities, and the pursuit of optimum performance consistent with those risks”.
-Treasury risk management at the council is conducted within the framework of the Chartered Institute of Public Finance and Accountancy’s Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code) which requires the council to approve a treasury management strategy before the start of each financial year.
+Treasury risk management at the council is conducted within the framework of the Chartered Institute of Public Finance and Accountancy’s Treasury Management in the Public Services: Code of Practice 2021 Edition (the CIPFA Code) which requires the council to approve a treasury management strategy before the start of each financial year.
 This strategy fulfils the council’s legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code.